 As companies have grown more advanced, the differences between these two practices have merged.
 Together, the functions can realize a plethora of benefits including risk reduction, improved customer satisfaction, and cost reduction.
 Supply chains remain agile, supplier relationships improve, and organizations can focus on other important initiatives.

 Promoting cross-functional collaboration starts from within.
 It must be built into the company’s culture and how it operates in order to take hold and flourish.
 Collaboration between the two can be improved through:

 - Shared KPIs

 - The co-development of policies, processes and standards

-- Collaboration technology and data sharing
+- Collaborative technology and data sharing

 - The creation of cross-functional teams